 About Mayo Clinic Research

 Mayo Clinic is a leading academic research and medical institution with a research budget of more than $625 million.
-Postdoctoral research fellows have the opportunity to work on a wide range of research projects in state-of-the-art facilities.
+Students and postdoctoral research fellows have the opportunity to work on a wide range of research projects in state-of-the-art facilities.

-More than 200 research laboratories at Mayo Clinic in Rochester, Minn., are led by highly successful independent investigators working on basic research, disease-oriented research and clinical research.
-Access to clinical data from more than 6 million patient histories provide an invaluable resource in translational research, linking these research activities and the premier medical center at Mayo Clinic.
+More than 200 research laboratories at Mayo Clinic's campus in Rochester, Minnesota, are led by highly successful independent investigators working on basic research, disease-oriented research and clinical research.
+Access to clinical data from more than 6 million patient histories provides an invaluable resource in translational research, linking these research activities and the premier medical center at Mayo Clinic.
 Find out more about research at Mayo Clinic.

 Areas of research